lumaa-dev/SeerrAPN/README.md

 ## Subscribe using [Swiftseerr](https://d.lumaa.fr/swiftseerr)

 If you have a running SeerrAPN instance, or if you administrator set up one.
-You can subscribe to the Jellyseerr notifications using the steps below:
+You can subscribe to the Seerr notifications using the steps below:

 _Requirements_: